CLI Reference

 "Browse for file..." option for configs outside

-recipies/If no recipes found, prompts for manual path entry
+recipes/If no recipes found, prompts for manual path entry

 Configuration Summary